gustybear-research/webpages_authors/yao-zheng/_index.md

 highlight_name: true
 ---

-I am an Assistant Professor at Department of Electrical Engineering, University of Hawaiʻi at Mānoa.
+I am an Associate Professor at Department of Electrical Engineering, University of Hawaiʻi at Mānoa.
 My research interests mainly focus on wireless communication, wireless sensing, and wireless security.